-- The TEP panel agreed that assessing quality of life for PAC patients/residents is an important undertaking. - Nearly every PROMIS domain in the profile was acknowledged as important during the discussion, but the TEP had a number of concerns with using a PROMIS profile score to assess quality of life.
-This may have been, in part, because of the novelty of using this type of assessment in this setting. - Generally, TEP members seemed to struggle with the utility of using the proposed PROMIS profile items, as currently constructed, in PAC. - Suggestions were made for including and excluding certain types of items, but no clear consensus was reached on what the final profile might constitute. - Because no data are available to document the utility of such a score in PAC, the TEP had more questions than answers and could not get comfortable with the idea of implementing this type of assessment in a standardized fashion.
+- The TEP panel agreed that assessing quality of life for PAC patients/residents is an important undertaking. - Nearly every PROMIS domain in the profile was acknowledged as important during the discussion, but overall the TEP had a number of concerns with using a PROMIS Profile score to assess quality of life.
+This may have been, in part, because of the novelty of using this type of assessment in this setting. - Generally, TEP members seemed to struggle with the utility of using the proposed PROMIS Profile items, as currently constructed, in post-acute care. - Suggestions were made for including, and excluding, certain types of items, but no clear consensus was reached on what the final Profile might constitute. - Because no data are available to document the utility of such a score in PAC, the TEP had more questions than answers and could not get comfortable with the idea of implementing this type of assessment in a standardized fashion.